jenengineers/FitbitOS-Beginner-Clockface/README.md

 # FitbitOS-Beginner-Clockface
-This is my beginner clockface for the fitbit versa, and will serve as my base template for other faces.
+This is my beginner clockface for the fitbit versa, and will serve as my base template for other versa clock faces.
 It has only been tested for the versa and may require adjustments for other models.

 # 2/10/2020